jpotecki/elm-google-geocoding/README.md

     |> Task.perform GeocodingFailure GeocodingSuccess
 ```

-Take a look at the [tests](tests/Tests.elm) for examples of building request with other parameters
+Take a look at the [tests](tests/Tests.elm) for examples of building requests with other parameters